CLIENT ACCOUNTS

 In a crowded marketplace, what makes your retirement practice stand out?
 Your brand.

 What’s so important about having a retirement brand?
-Many clients think all financial professionals are pretty much the same, and that they say the same things.
-Branding allows you stand out from this “sea of sameness,” helping you to attract and retain more retirement plan clients.
+Many investors may think all financial professionals are pretty much the same and that they say the same things.
+Branding allows you stand out from this “sea of sameness,” helping you attract and retain more retirement plan clients.

 Source: BNY Mellon's Pershing.
 October 2018